ossec/ossec-docs/docs/manual/syscheck/index.rst

   - The scans are performed slowly to avoid using too much CPU/memory.

-* How does it deal with false positives?
+* How are false positives handled?

-  - Files that change too often can be ignored in the configuration or using rules.
-By default when a file changes 3 times further changes are automatically ignored.
+  - Files can be ignored manually in the configuration or using rules.
+By default when a file has changed 3 times further changes are automatically ignored.

 Configuration options
 ---------------------

-These configuration options can be specified in each agent ossec.conf file, except for the ``auto_ignore`` and ``alert_new_file`` which are manager side options.
-The ``ignore`` option becomes global for all the agents if specified on the manager.
+These configuration options can be specified in each agent's ossec.conf file, except for the ``auto_ignore`` and ``alert_new_file`` which apply to manager and local installs.
+The ``ignore`` option applies to all agents if specified on the manager.

 .. include:: ../../syntax/ossec_config.syscheck.trst